The AI Agent That Cleaned Up Our K8s Manifests and Crashed Production

 + cpu: "250m"

 There it was.
-The limits block — gone.
+The limits block, gone.
 Four services, twelve deployments, all missing their memory and CPU ceilings.
-The agent had seen our old OOMKill comments (# TODO: OOMKilled twice in Nov — investigate memory usage) and concluded the limits were the problem.
+The agent had seen old OOMKill comments (# TODO: OOMKilled twice in Nov, investigate memory usage) and concluded the limits were the problem.
 Classic AI reasoning failure: correlation treated as causation.

 Without memory limits, each pod was free to consume as much node RAM as it wanted.
-Our application has a background job that processes webhooks in batches — normally bounded by the 512Mi limit to about 200 concurrent in-memory payloads.
-Without the limit, it processed all 1,400 queued webhooks simultaneously, allocating 2.1GB per pod instance.
+Our application has a background job that processes webhooks in batches, normally bounded by the 512Mi limit to about 200 concurrent in-memory payloads.
+Without the limit, it processed all 1,400 queued webhooks at once, allocating 2.1GB per pod instance.

-When node memory pressure crossed the threshold, kubelet started evicting pods — not just our pods, but also system components on those nodes.
-The eviction triggered the HPA to spin up replacement pods.
-Those replacement pods hit the same webhook queue and immediately consumed 2GB of RAM each.
-The nodes hit MemoryPressure again.
+When node memory pressure crossed the threshold, kubelet started evicting pods.
+Not just ours, system components too.
+Eviction triggered the HPA to spin up replacement pods.
+Replacement pods hit the same webhook queue and immediately consumed 2GB of RAM each.
+Nodes hit MemoryPressure again.
 Eviction loop.

 THE CASCADE